Heterogeneous Decentralized Diffusion Models: Experiments

 \section{Experiments}

-We evaluate our decentralized diffusion framework with heterogeneity through comprehensive experiments on LAION-Aesthetics~\cite{laion_aesthetics2022}.
-The experiments show (1) the efficiency of decentralized training compared to monolithic training; (2) the effectiveness of using checkpoints with objective conversion; and (3) that heterogeneous objectives improve FID under aligned inference settings while providing stronger diversity in conversion studies.
+We evaluate our framework on LAION-Aesthetics~\cite{laion_aesthetics2022} through three sets of experiments: (1) efficiency of decentralized multi-expert training compared to monolithic training under iso-FLOP conditions; (2) effectiveness of pretrained checkpoint conversion for accelerating convergence; and (3) comparison of heterogeneous versus homogeneous objectives under aligned inference settings.
+We evaluate generation quality using FID-50K on a held-out 50K test set following~\cite{mcallister2025}.
+Unless otherwise noted, comparisons use matched inference settings (CFG$=7.5$, 50 steps) on this same holdout split.